Samaria Gorge Walk 8.6.16

 Famagusta port from the City Wall; Varosha's gaunt ruins from Palm Beach; Eddy & family in Salamis

 Famagusta itself was founded in the 3rd century BCE, but did not really develop until Salamis was abandoned in 648 CE as a result of major earthquake activity and coastal change.
-It boomed again after the Fall of Acre to the Ottomans in 1291, when hundreds of Christians fled the Holy Land and settled in Cyprus, bringing wealth and holy treasures, building opulent and beautiful basilicas and churches, and developing trade and industry.
+It boomed again after the Fall of Palestine to the Ottomans in 1291, when hundreds of Christians fled the Holy Land and settled in Cyprus, bringing wealth and holy treasures, building opulent and beautiful basilicas and churches, and developing trade and industry.
 The Crusaders and Venetians were responsible for much of the distinctive vernacular, religious and military architecture that still gives character to the city; the Ottomans and Turks added mosques, souks, and hammams (baths), but sadly, were also responsible for much desecration and destruction, particularly of Christian sites.

-Enkomi copper industry; fine grave goods were found in Salamis Tomb 3; is this Barnabas' Tomb?
+Enkomi copper industry; fine grave goods were found in Salamis; Tomb 3; is this Barnabas' Tomb?

 Impressive Bastion on the 15C Ramparts; interior of the Sultan's hammam; the Sea Gate and port